manijak/nativescript-carousel/README.md

 Nedim Erkocevic

 ## Help
 I will accept pull requests that improve this and assign credit.
-All code needs to be Apache-2.0 licensed.